r"""

 import numpy as np # type: ignore

-from .linearAlgebra import tensorProd, _matPower
+from .linearAlgebra import tensorProd, _matPower, norm

 from .customTypes import Matrix #pylint: disable=relative-beyond-top-level